biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 A. The minimal call to convert from BIOME file to a PCL file or visa versa.
 This call provides which metadata entry is the sample id and which is the last listed metadata in a pcl file before the data measurements.
 If there are no metadata and only a metadata id then -l is not required.

-> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study demo_input/Test.biome
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.biome
-> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study demo_input/Test.pcl
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.pcl

 The case where there are no metadata, just sample IDs

-> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test_no_metadata.biome
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID demo_input/Test_no_metadata.biome
-> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test_no_metadata.pcl
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID demo_input/Test_no_metadata.pcl

 B. Although the output file name can be automatically generated, the output file name can be given if needed.

-> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test.biome CustomFileName.pcl
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.biome CustomFileName.pcl
-> ./scriptConvertBetweenBiomeAndPCL.py -i ID demo_input/Test.pcl CustomFileName.biome
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.pcl CustomFileName.biome

 C. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.

-> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study -f , demo_input/Test.biome
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.biome
-> ./scriptConvertBetweenBiomeAndPCL.py -i ID -l study -f , demo_input/Test.pcl
+> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.pcl